venice-timones/phylodynamic-workflow-1/00-docs/content/01-download-data-from-gisaid.md

    _NOTE: To select all, simply click the checkbox next to the **Virus name**._

 6. Click **Download** on the pop-up.

    ![Download Min](images/gisaid-ph-05.png)

    _NOTE: Use input for augur pipeline._

+7. A file with a `.tar` extension will be downloaded.

-7. Repeat **steps 3-6** but enter the date from the upper limit to the lower limit and enter another upper limit date.
+8. Repeat **steps 3-6** but enter the date from the upper limit to the lower limit and enter another upper limit date.

    Example:
    ![Repeat steps PH](images/gisaid-ph-06.png)

-7. Ensure all Philippines samples are downloaded.
+9. Ensure all Philippines samples are downloaded.

 ## Mindanao samples